redhat-openstack/website/source/index.html.md

 <div class="offset4 span7 pad-sides begin-content pull-s">
 ## Upcoming Events

-This week we're at the [OpenStack Summit](http://www.openstack.org/summit/openstack-summit-hong-kong-2013/) in Hong Kong.
-See what talks we'll be giving on the [community.redhat.com](http://community.redhat.com/events/#OpenStack%20Summit%20Hong%20Kong).

 There's always something going on in the RDO community.
-See the [Events](Events) page for other upcoming events.
+See the [Events](Events) page what's coming up.

+Next week, Dan Radez will be presenting at OpenStack Meetups in New York, Connecticut, and Pennsylvania.
+If you're in that area, plan to attend.
+Details on the [Events](Events) page.

 ## Introducing RDO